How Far are You with Repaying Your Interest-Only Loan?

 According to the FCA, or the Financial Conduct Authority, over 40 000 interest-only mortgages will mature annually until 2032.
 However, many borrowers aren’t equipped with the right repayment strategy or plan.
 The results being that numerous people are struggling to pay off their debt.

-With that in mind, it’s good to know what other options you have to choose from before you get yourself into a sticky situation.
+With that in mind, it’s good to know that there are options to choose from to get yourself out of a sticky situation.
 One of these options is equity release.

 These types of mortgages are great for borrowing money with as few monthly repayments as possible.
 Why?
 Because you only have to repay the interest monthly and not the loan.
 The capital is solely due at the end of your mortgage period.

 The repayments that you’ll have to pay monthly are less than repayment mortgages.

 Can’t Repay Your Interest-Only Mortgage?

 If you don’t have a plan in place, equity release can be your financial lifeline.
 In 2020 alone, roughly 27% of equity release customers used their equity to pay off existing mortgages.

 Best of all!

 If you’re considering taking out a lifetime mortgage, you won’t have to worry about affordability assessments.
 That’s one reason for lifetime mortgage popularity.
 And, if you’re an older homeowner, this can be an excellent option for you, considering that your pension income might stop you from being approved.

-Lifetime mortgages only have to be repaid at the end of the loan term, plus any interest that accrued during the loan period.
+Lifetime mortgages only have to be repaid at the end of the loan term, plus any interest accrued during the loan period.
 The end of the mortgage is when the primary homeowner dies or goes into permanent care.
 The mortgage provider will use money from the property’s sale to repay the loan.

-You don’t have to downsize or sell your property to get extra funds when you need it.
-You can simply take out an equity release loan or an interest-only mortgage for an excellent repayment plan option.
+You don’t have to downsize or sell your property to get extra funds when you need them.
+You can simply take out an equity release loan, or alternatively, an interest-only mortgage for an excellent repayment plan option.